What are the basics of bipolar disorder treatment?

 Thyroid hormone has a specific role, especially when a person’s thyroid hormone is already low, or on the low side of normal — and perhaps especially if there are a lot of people in the family who have both thyroid and mood problems.
 Recent research suggests that thyroid hormone, which is very inexpensive, may be both an antidepressant and a mood stabilizer, at least in women (2010); this has been under study for years, but with recent emerging evidence has climbed much higher on my list of options.
-For details, first read basics about thyroid and bipolar disorder; then see my page on high-dose thyroid hormone.
+For details, first read basics about thyroid and bipolar disorder.

 In any case, you can see there are a lot of medications you might consider.
 Here’s a master list with several other ways of looking at the options.
 You might end up trying quite a few looking for the best one for you.
 And you’ll need to be keeping track of your symptoms to know how you’re doing on each one.
 So you may as well start right now with the tracking.
 Options include paper/pencil and electronic.
 Parents and significant others can keep such a chart, if the patient her/himself is not doing so, even if there are a lot of missing data-days.
 I strongly recommend that, at least at first.

 - If you’re doing well, maybe continue it.
 This is controversial.